Copper sheathing: Widespread implementation

 Fisher's letter was seen by the new Navy Board Controller Charles Middleton, who had the major problem at the time with supplying over 100 ships for the American Revolutionary War (1775–1783), which was compounded that same year (1778) by French opportunism in declaring war on Britain to support the American rebels.
-This effectively turned what was a local civil war into a global conflict.
+This effectively turned what was a local rebellion into a global conflict.
 Spain followed in 1779 and the Netherlands in 1780, and so Britain had to face its three greatest rivals.
 Middleton took the view that Britain was "outnumbered at every station", and the Navy was required to "extricate us from present danger".
 He understood that coppering allowed the navy to stay at sea for much longer without the need for cleaning and repairs to the underwater hull, making it a very attractive, if expensive, proposition.
 He had to expand the Navy but there was no time to add to the fleet, and limited resources available.
 It could take five years and 2000 trees to build a warship.
 However he could refurbish the existing fleet, he grasped Fisher's solution and on 21 January 1779 wrote to the Admiralty.
 He also petitioned King George III directly on this "matter of the gravest importance" for the necessary funding.
 He took with him a model of showing a coppered bottom to illustrate the method.
 The King backed him for what was an expensive process for an untested technology.